Terradue/dcs-insar-roipac/src/main/doc/fieldguide/index.rst

 Read more about `ROI_PAC on Wikipedia <http://en.wikipedia.org/wiki/ROI_PAC>`_.

-This filed guide has a two-fold objective:
+This field guide has a two-fold objective:

 * Implement a Web Processing Service to generate an interferogram using ROI_PAC: